Flowerowl/flowerowl.github.io/_posts/2014-02-06-%e3%80%90python%e3%80%91good-logging-practice-in-python.md

   </div>

   <p>
     There are different handlers, you can also send records to you mailbox or even a to a remote server.
 You can also write your own custom logging handler.
-I’m not going to tell you details, please reference to official documents: <a href="http://docs.python.org/2/howto/logging.html#logging-basic-tutorial">Basic Tutorial</a>, <a href="http://docs.python.org/2/howto/logging.html#logging-advanced-tutorial">Advanced Tutorial</a> and <a href="http://docs.python.org/2/howto/logging-cookbook.html#logging-cookbook">Logging Cookbook</a>.
+I'm not going to tell you details, please reference to official documents: <a href="http://docs.python.org/2/howto/logging.html#logging-basic-tutorial">Basic Tutorial</a>, <a href="http://docs.python.org/2/howto/logging.html#logging-advanced-tutorial">Advanced Tutorial</a> and <a href="http://docs.python.org/2/howto/logging-cookbook.html#logging-cookbook">Logging Cookbook</a>.
   </p>

   <h3>